mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

   <li> <b>The quarter system:</b> The quarter system at UC Davis was such a shock for me.
 Coming from a school that ran on semesters, I was not used to the lack of breaks within each quarter.
 For example, there was no time to “catch-up” during Spring break - just a break in between two quarters. </li>
 </ul>

-These differences made it difficult for me to be academically successful at the start of my PhD, but over time, I learned how to adjust and felt more engaged and confident in later quarters.
+>These differences made it difficult for me to be academically successful at the start of my PhD, but over time, I learned how to adjust and felt more engaged and confident as the year progressed.

 ## Studying
 The first test I ever took made me think I would completely fail out.
 I studied the way I had done in undergrad - I read through notes, re-did some homework problems, skimmed the textbook, and solved a few past exams.
 But when I saw the exam, questions had unfamiliar twists that I was not able to understand - I bounced around and tried my best, but felt terrible.
-This was the first time I had actually felt that I failed an exam.
 When the results were posted, I saw myself at the lower end of a whisker, nowhere near the box with the scores from the majority of the class.

-I then completely pivoted my approach to studying and figured out that for me, an organized and structured approach to studying was most useful.
+I then completely pivoted my approach to studying and figured out that for me, an <b>organized and structured approach</b> to studying was most useful.
 I applied a lot of organizational study tools and techniques to help and saw a massive improvement in my understanding of the course material (which materialized in improved grades and confidence).

 The main tools I used to study (pretty standard…) were:
 <ul>